codefresh-io/cap-docs.codefresh.io/_docs/getting-started/architecture.md

   max-width="100%"
 %}

-#### Ingress-less hybrid runtime architecture
+#### Tunnel-based hybrid runtime architecture
-Ingress-less runtimes uses tunneling to control communication between the Codefresh Runtime in the customer cluster and the Codefresh Platform.
-Ingress-less runtimes are optimal when the cluster with the Codefresh Runtime is not exposed to the internet.
+Tunnel-based hybrid runtimes use tunneling instead of ingress controllers to control communication between the Codefresh Runtime in the customer cluster and the Codefresh Platform.
+Tunnel-based, ingress-less, runtimes are optimal when the cluster with the Codefresh Runtime is not exposed to the internet.

 {% include
    image.html
    lightbox="true"
    file="/images/getting-started/architecture/arch-hybrid-ingressless.png"
  url="/images/getting-started/architecture/arch-hybrid-ingressless.png"
-  alt="Ingress-less hybrid runtime architecture" caption="Ingress-less hybrid runtime architecture" max-width="100%"
+  alt="Tunnel-based hybrid runtime architecture" caption="Tunnel-based hybrid runtime architecture" max-width="100%"
 %}